About Spark Videotrucks

 LCD Expo Concept

-The 2008 Expo body design was fitted three 70″ outdoor grade TV units.
-Only a few of the configuration were made before everyone realized there is no such thing as an outdoor grade TV.
+The 2008 Expo body design was fitted with three 70″ outdoor-grade TV units.
+Only a few configurations were made before everyone realized there was no such thing as an outdoor-grade TV.

 2014